aknuds1/aiozmq/docs/rpc.rst

 .. _aiozmq-rpc-exception-translation:

-Exception translation at client side
+Exception translation on client side
 ====================================

 If a remote server method raises an exception, that exception is passed